IBM-Cloud/ansible-collection-ibm/docs/ibm_is_bare_metal_servers_info.rst

     The unique identifier of the resource group this bare metal server belongs to

+  vpc_crn (False, str, None)
+    The vpc CRN this bare metal server is in

   name (False, str, None)
     The name of the bare metal server

-  network_interfaces_subnet_name (False, str, None)
-    The name of the subnet of the bare metal server network interfaces

   generation (False, int, 2)